lineality/dungeon_of_notebooks_coding_study_tools/README.md

 https://colab.research.google.com/drive/1h3niNU_0cCAJRqVfDRhDC5NXRIKIQ0zr#scrollTo=ed2AyGIRGRqp

 ### Puzzle & Activity Examples:
+#### Where each puzzle will result in a successful or failed attempt to get to items from a chest in a dungeon-room.

 1. Map & Directions puzzles
 - strings
 - lists
 - graphs
 - trees

-2. item inventory puzzles
+2. Item Inventory Puzzles
 - stacks
 - queues

-3. team strategy puzzles
+3. Team Strategy Puzzles
 - linked lists
 - chains of communication